 There are some areas that pose travel risks from time to time, so you should check the travel advisories list.
 This way you can ensure that you’re not planning on travel internationally to a location that’s been deemed risky for travel at a particular time.

 3. Update Health Records

-I don’t want to scare you, but want to make sure you are informed and know that traveling internationally can open you up to health risks.
+I am not trying to scare you, but I want to make sure you are well informed and know that traveling internationally can open you up to health risks.
 Always be sure to check vaccines, and it’s also a never a bad idea to get a quick checkup with your doctor before traveling to another country.

 Ask your doctor’s office if you can have a copy of your health records and vaccines to take with you too.